prisms-center/Fatigue/applications/generate_simple_microstructure/README.md

 # Generate simple microstructure

-  This short Python script and associated DREAM.3D .json file will generate a simple microstructure with a 3D array of grains with some number of elements per grain.
-The current setting in the script will create a microstructure with 4 x 10 x 7 grains with 216 elements per grain.
+  This Python script and DREAM.3D .json file will generate a simple microstructure with a 3D array of grains with some number of elements per grain.
+The default settings in the script will create a microstructure with 4 x 10 x 7 grains and 216 elements per grain.

   ## Python script